Do some products contain parts of aborted babies?

 Read about how the Trump administration limited the sale of fetal parts.

 Melanie Warner, “Pepsi’s Bizarro World: Boycotted Over Embryonic Cells Linked to Lo-Cal Soda.”
-CBS News Moneywatch.
-June 3, 2011.
+CBS News Moneywatch, June 3, 2011.

-“Dr. Theresa Deisher Guelph, Ontario Canada June 23, 2018.”
+“Dr. Theresa Deisher Guelph, Ontario, Canada June 23, 2018.”
 Vaccine Choice Canada published on YouTube.
 August 2, 2018 [no longer available since it was censored by YouTube as part of its ongoing campaign to eliminate all conservative voices].